balder-dev/balder/doc/source/basics/fixtures.rst

         def print_my_calc(self, calc):
             print("print_it from scenario: calculation is {}".format(calc))

-Similar to the procedure described above, it would first search in the SCENARIO definition scope, then in the matched SETUP definition scope (only the current matched one is possible) and last but not least it searches in the BALDERGLOB for the referenced fixture.
-In this case here, the next fixture with the referenced name is in the same **definition-scope**, the ``ScenarioMy`` itself.
-This results in the following output:
+Similar to the process described above, Balder first searches in the scenario's **definition-scope**, then in the matched setup's **definition-scope** (only the currently active one), and finally in the global scope (the balderglob.py file) for the referenced fixture.
+In this case, the closest fixture with the matching name is found in the same definition scope - the ``ScenarioMy`` class itself.

+This produces the following output:

 .. code-block:: none